Make your AI app production-ready, spot technical risks before real users

 What does it cost?

-The entry point is fixed: Snapshot 249 € and Baseline 490 € as one-off reviews.
-Ongoing oversight starts at 299 € per month (Watch), then Guard at 749 €, Launch at 1.490 € and Scale from 2.900 € per month.
-All prices are net plus VAT, plans cancellable monthly.
+The entry point is fixed: Baseline 790 € as a one-off review.
+Ongoing oversight starts at 990 € per month (Oversight), then Guard at 1.950 €, Launch at 3.900 € and Scale on request.
+All prices net plus VAT.
+Ongoing packages start with a 3-month minimum term, then cancelable monthly, unless agreed otherwise.

 - Launch-readiness review for AI-built products, go or no-go before you deploy